Itasca, Illinois: Neighborhoods

 Itasca's residential neighborhoods, for the most part, straddle the railroad tracks running through the village.
 The railroad splits the town into the "North Side" and the "South Side".
 (Itasca has two unincorporated neighborhoods west of Rohlwing Road: Nordic Park near the intersection of Rohlwing and Bloomingdale Roads, and the Ranchettes near the intersection of Rohlwing and Irving Park Roads).

 The four main are only four railroad crossings in Itasca, from west to east: IL 53/Rohlwing Road, Catalpa Street, Walnut Street, and CR 10/Prospect Avenue and several others in the Industrial Parks.

 Walnut Street, between Bloomingdale Road and Division Street, is generally regarded as Itasca's "downtown".
-There is a 7-11, dry cleaners, Cucina Casale Italian Restaurant, Daddy O's Diner (formerly), Kean's Bakery, the train station, Tree Guys Pizza Pub, as well as Wine With Me and Helix Camera & Video.
 The town's landmarks include Itasca Baptist Church, and Usher Park, which is on Walnut Street.
 A riverwalk was recently added, and Gigi Gruber Lane is a tribute to former mayor Gigi Gruber.
 Irving Park Road between Interstate 290 and First Street is also a commercial corridor, as well as the home of the town's Municipal Campus (library, museum, pool, fire station, and police station/village hall).
-West of I-290, Irving Park Road remains commercial, but with more national chain businesses (Holiday Inn, Subway, etc.) The Itasca post office is also on this stretch.
-The Holiday Inn located on Irving Park Road was in the process of being sold to the Haymarket Center, a drug rehabilitation company.
+West of I-290, Irving Park Road remains commercial, but with more national chain businesses.